Hugh Davis Graham: Career

 From 1967 to 1971 he taught at Johns Hopkins University, where he served as director of the Institute of Southern History.
-In 1968–69 he co-directed a task force for the Kerner Commission on civil disorders and co-edited the commission's report, Violence in America.
+In 1968–69 he co-directed a task force on the history of violence in the United States for President Lyndon Johnson's National Commission on the Causes and Prevention of Violence.
+He co-edited the task forces's report, Violence in America: Historical and Comparative Perspectives: A Report to the National Commission on the Causes and Prevention of Violence.
 He taught for 20 years at the University of Maryland, Baltimore County, before moving in 1991 to Vanderbilt University, where he was Holland N. McTyeire Professor of History, dean of the social science division, and later dean of graduate studies and research.
 He later became an adjunct professor of history at the University of California, Santa Barbara.

 Graham's early interest in civil rights and southern politics led him to join Numan Bartley in 1975 in writing Southern Politics and the Second Reconstruction, an update of the classic work by V.O.
 Key.
 While teaching at the University of Maryland, he began a new line of scholarship involving the making and implementation of federal policy.
 These studies led to three major books and a national reputation as the most successful pioneer in the new field of policy history.

 His first policy study, The Uncertain Triumph (1984), dealt with the enactment and implementation of major federal aid for public education.
 Next came his most influential book, The Civil Rights Era (1990), which dealt with the enactment and implementation of the three major civil rights acts.
 His last policy study, which complemented his work on civil rights, was Collision Course (2002).
 It showed how early civil rights legislation, intended largely to correct injustices to African Americans, eventually offered protections to immigrant minorities who were among Americans with the highest incomes, revealing "the often unforeseen, or unwanted, effects of social legislation".